sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst.txt

 |Exercise| Check Your Understanding

 .. clickablearea:: repeatedcode_methods
-    :question: Click on all the lines that are completely identical and repeated.
+    :question: Click on all the lines that are repeated.
     :iscode:
     :feedback: Look for lines that are completely identical.

     :click-incorrect:public static void main(String args[]) {:endclick:
-        :click-incorrect:System.out.println("This old man, he played one.");:endclick:
-        :click-incorrect:System.out.println("He played knick knack on my thumb. ");:endclick:
-        :click-correct:System.out.println("With a knick knack paddy whack, give a dog a bone.");:endclick:
-        :click-correct:System.out.println("This old man came rolling home.");:endclick:
-        :click-incorrect:System.out.println("This old man, he played two.");:endclick:
-        :click-incorrect:System.out.println("He played knick knack on my shoe. ");:endclick:
-        :click-correct:System.out.println("With a knick knack paddy whack, give a dog a bone.");:endclick:
-        :click-correct:System.out.println("This old man came rolling home.");:endclick:
+        :click-correct:System.out.println("I'm looking over a four-leaf clover");:endclick:
+        :click-correct:System.out.println("That I overlooked before");:endclick:
+        :click-incorrect:System.out.println("One leaf is sunshine, the second is rain");:endclick:
+        :click-incorrect:System.out.println("Third is the roses that grow in the lane");:endclick:
+        :click-incorrect:System.out.println();:endclick:
+        :click-incorrect:System.out.println("No need explaining, the one remaining");:endclick:
+        :click-incorrect:System.out.println("Is somebody I adore");:endclick:
+        :click-correct:System.out.println("I'm looking over a four-leaf clover");:endclick:
+        :click-correct:System.out.println("That I overlooked before");:endclick:
     :click-incorrect:}:endclick:

-Did you find some repeated lines of the This Old Man song?
+Did you find some repeated lines of the song?
-You may have noticed that the chorus is repeated "With a knick knack paddy whack, give a dog a bone.
-This old man came rolling home."
-When you see repeated code, that is a signal for you to make a new method!
+You may have noticed that the chorus is repeated "I'm looking over a four-leaf clover That I overlooked before" When you see repeated code, that is a signal for you to make a new method!

 A method is a **named** set of statements.
 When we want to execute the statements,